Gifford Lindheim was named the eighth head coach in the now 73-year history (as of 2019) of the El Camino College football program on June 27, 2016.

-In his second year at the helm, Lindheim led the Warriors to their first bowl game in seven years in 2017 and secured the team’s first bowl victory since 2009.
-The team also broke a number of program records: Most Points in a Single Game (74), Scoring Average/Season (44.5), Average Passing Yards per Game (337.0), Average Total Offense per Game (507.0), Most Passing Yards in a Season (3,709) and Most Touchdowns in a Season (66).
+In 2017, Lindheim led the Warriors to their first winning season since 2011 along with ECC’s first bowl game in seven years in just his second season at the helm.
+The Warriors defeated Palomar in the Beach Bowl, earning the program’s first bowl victory since 2009.
+The team also broke a number of program records in 2017: Most Points in a Single Game (74), Scoring Average/Season (44.5), Average Passing Yards per Game (337.0), Average Total Offense per Game (507.0), Most Passing Yards in a Season (3,709) and Most Touchdowns in a Season (66).

 He also coached Stephon Robinson in 2017, who set the new single season receiving yards record with 1,274 receiving yards in his lone season at ECC before transferring to the University of Kansas to play for the Jayhawks.

-Under Lindheim, the Warriors have sent 32 players to the next level including 17 NCAA Division I programs and four to “Power 5” conference teams.
-There have also been 35 players who have earned academic honors.
-In 2017, 10 players were named to the Southern California Football Association All-Academic Team.
-His current head coaching record stands at 60-35 losses in nine seasons.
+Under Lindheim, the Warriors have sent 53 players to the next level including 23 NCAA Division I programs and seven to “Power 5” conference teams.
+There have also been 42 players who have earned academic honors.
+In 2016, seven players were named to the Southern California Football Association All-Academic Team.
+That number jumped to 10 players in 2017 with seven more players getting the honors in 2018.
+Overall, Lindheim has had 32 players named SCFA Scholar Athletes with 24 of them coming during his time at ECC.
+Lindheim's current head coaching record stands at 68-38 in nine seasons.

-Most recently, he served as head coach at Santa Monica College, turning the struggling program around and leading the Corsairs to five consecutive American Pacific Championships, a 34-conference game win streak and an undefeated season in 2015.
-To add to his five conference titles, Lindheim is a five-time Coach of the Year and boasted the top offense and defense in Southern California last season.
+Most recently, he served as head coach at Santa Monica College beginning in 2009, turning the struggling program around and leading the Corsairs to five consecutive American Pacific Championships, a 34-conference game win streak and an undefeated season in 2015.
+To add to his five conference titles.
+He was named the Pacific Conference Coach of the Year five times while at SMC.